olinrobotics/learning-resources/kalman_filter/PROPOSAL.md

 - Make teaching notebook: Rough draft, have someone look, revise
 - Take dataset of IMU, encoder, ceiling

-# Deliverables
-- Some form of learning materials designed to show students why kalman filters are useful, how they work, and when to implement them.
-Also provide further resources in an accessible manner.
-Some example code for basic implementation OR simple example. (google docs colab ipython notebook structured like in-class materials) (problem set and solution?!?!?!)
-- Simple robot localizing: Drive square, straight line, spin in place and determine error.
-Compare with ceiling localization as ground truth.
-Compare with odometry localizing and encoders (separately) as baseline comparison.

 # Resources
 1. Hall, David L. _Mathematical Techniques in Multisensor Data Fusion_ Boston: Artech House 2004.
 Print